mcgarcia092/CristinaG_portfolio/README.md

 Understanding sales pattern in DS's Fine Foods Emporium.
 Analysis is performed on Tableau to answer given questions.

 🔗 [View Project Folder](./projects/sales_analysis)
-📁 Contains: Tableau workbook, data file, and summary report.

 ### 🗃️  2.
 Data Warehousing (SQL)
 This project focuses on building a data warehouse solution using SQL to consolidate sales data from **two different agents within the same company into a single source of truth.

 🔗 [View Project Folder](./projects/DataWarehousing)
-📁 Contains: SQL workbook, data file, and summary report.

 B. Exploring Data (SQL)
 Understanding applications

 [View Project Folder](./projects/DataSQL)
-📁 Contains: SQL workbook, data file, and summary report.

 ### 📊 3.
 Excercise Regression (SPSS Statistics)
 The exercise study explores how individuals' psychological perceptions, motivation levels, and wellness-related attitudes relate to their participation in and evaluation of physical activity routines.

 🔗 [View Project Folder](./projects/Regression)
-📁 Contains: SPSS statistics, data file, and summary report.

 ### 🧬 4.
 Alzhimer's Nutrition & Genotype Study (Matlab and Python)
 This study explores how four Alzheimer's-associated genotypes (APOES, GBA, HLA, G9) interact with nutritional factors in a population of over 18,000 mice to assess the impact of genetics, sex, and breeding status on Alzheimer’s-related outcomes.

 🔗 [View Project Folder](./projects/Alzheimer)
-📁 Contains: Matlab, Python, data file, and summary report.

 ### 📝 5.
 Canada's Logistic Performance Index (Jupyter Notebook, Excel, and Python)
 This study analyzes Canada's Logistics Performance Index (LPI) from 2007 to 2023 using World Bank data to identify which of the six LPI components most significantly influence its overall score, with a focus on regression modeling and hypothesis testing.

 🔗 [View Project Folder](./projects/Canada_LPI)
-📁 Contains: Jupyter Notebook, Excel, Python, data file, and summary report.

-### 📊 6.
+### 🍷 6.
 Wine Quality (Jupyter Notebook, Linear Regression, and Python)
-This study analyzes Canada's Logistics Performance Index (LPI) from 2007 to 2023 using World Bank data to identify which of the six LPI components most significantly influence its overall score, with a focus on regression modeling and hypothesis testing.
+This project explores the relationship between physicochemical properties of wine (such as acidity, sugar, and alcohol content) and wine quality ratings.
+Using a multiple linear regression model, we analyze which features most influence wine quality, with alcohol emerging as the strongest positive predictor.
+The model was evaluated using R² and RMSE, and exploratory analysis with correlation heatmaps and scatter plots supported feature selection.
+This serves as a foundational project in predictive modeling and data interpretation.

 🔗 [View Project Folder](./projects/Wine_Quality)
-📁 Contains: Jupyter Notebook, Excel, Python, data file, and summary report.

 ---